OregonTech-AWallace/CST465Canvas/3-HTTP/1-HTTP Protocol.md

 ## What is HTTP?

 **HTTP (HyperText Transfer Protocol)** is the foundation of data communication on the World Wide Web.
 It defines how messages are formatted and transmitted, and how web servers and browsers should respond to various requests.
-It lives several layers above the TCP/IP protocol stack in the Application Layer of the OSI 7-layer model
+HTTP 1.1 and 2.0, which are most commonly used on the web currently are based on the TCP protocol.
+HTTP 3 is based on UDP.
+Most of you are likely taking the Networks class at the same time as the class, so I will focus simply on HTTP and not the differences in their underlying packets.

 ## Key Concepts

 - **Client-Server Model:** The client (usually a web browser) sends requests to the server, which responds with resources (HTML, images, etc.).
 - **Stateless Protocol:** Each HTTP request is independent; the server does not retain information about previous requests.

+## HTTP 1.1
+The following examples are specific to HTTP 1.1.
+Though you may note that HTTP 2 is more modern, we will be exploring HTTP 1.1 instead because many of the basic concepts are the same, but it is much easier for humans to inspect and understand.

 ## HTTP Request Structure